2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/005_Game_Design_Tips.md

 For instance you can show the player a locked door somewhere in the level, such door will unlock and open after beating a boss monster or a wave-based challenge in the next room and hide some weapons that would otherwise be unlocked further into the game.

 A nice idea would be "suggesting" to the player that something interesting happened, by playing the sound of the door opening as soon as the event is triggered.
-Another idea would be showing the player that the door opened (for instance if you're in an open area, the player would be able to see clearly that an open gate that was closed before).
+Another idea would be showing the player that the door opened (for instance if you're in an open area, the player would be able to see clearly an open gate that was definitely closed before).

 The most important thing to remember is that all of this needs to be optional, a reward for the player's willingness to explore your levels further: avoid making backtracking mandatory, this will only feel like you're "padding the game" with nothing worth of note.